mapillary/mapillary_tools/README.md

 ### Blackvue

  - Sample one or more Blackvue videos in directory `path/to/videos` into import path `path/to/images` at a sampling rate 0.2 seconds, ie 5 frames every second and process resulting video frames for user `mapillary_user`, reading geotag data from the Blackvue videos in `path/to/videos` and specifying to derive camera direction based on `GPS` and use the `GPS` start time.
 Note that video frames will be sampled into `path/to/images/.mapillary/sampled_video_frames/"video_import_path"`.
+Video frames will be geotagged after all the videos in the specified `video_import_path` have been sampled.
+In case video frames geotagging requires `rerun`, there is no need to rerun the entire `video_process` command, in case video frame extraction was successful, rerunning only the `process` command for the given `import_path` is sufficient.

 ```bash
 mapillary_tools video_process --import_path "path/to/images" --video_import_path "path/to/videos" --user_name "mapillary_user" --advanced --geotag_source "blackvue_videos" --geotag_source_path "path/to/videos" --use_gps_start_time --interpolate_directions --video_sample_interval 0.2